It's Legal and More Common Than You Think

 | Medical Exam | Health status, especially for larger death benefit amounts |

-The Medical Information Bureau (MIB) is a shared industry database that allows insurers to cross-reference your previous insurance applications.
+MIB Group (formerly the Medical Information Bureau) is a consumer reporting agency that collects coded information about medical conditions and hazardous avocations from member insurers, allowing carriers to cross-reference your previous insurance applications during underwriting.
 This means that if you failed to disclose a condition or existing policy on a prior application, a new insurer is likely to detect it.
+Under federal law, you're entitled to request a free copy of your MIB consumer file (commonly framed as a free annual disclosure), and you can dispute inaccurate information under FCRA rules.

 Disclosure Requirements You Can't Skip